6 Ways Brands Are Driving WOM in the Beauty Industry

 It may not seem like much but these three success-driving factors are at the foundation of any thriving referral program.

-So much so, they can be the difference between success and failure.
+So much so, that they can be the difference between success and failure.

 To ensure your business stays on the winning side, we’ve put this post together to help you out.